cityofaustin/formstack-alpha-theme/README.md

 src="docs/images/header_html_tab.png"
 alt-text="Header HTML tab" width="400" >

 3. Enable your changes by entering "Save and activate" under "Save Changes".
+"Save and activate" will apply the theme to whatever form you are viewing on Formstack.
   - <img
 src="docs/images/save_and_activate.png"
 alt-text="Save and activate" width="400" >